Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor.rst

     No description available.

 `hostileActors`_ (`tes3iterator`_)
+    Read-only.
 A collection of other tes3mobileActors that this actor considers hostile.

 `idleAnim`_ (`boolean`_)
+    Read-only.
 Friendly access to the actor's flag that controls if the actor is using their idle animation.

 `impulseVelocity`_ (`tes3vector3`_)
     A vector that represents the 3D acceleration of the object.

 `inCombat`_ (`boolean`_)
+    Read-only.
 Friendly access to the actor's flag that controls if the actor is in combat.

 `intelligence`_ (`tes3statistic`_)
+    Read-only.
 Direct access to the actor's intelligence attribute statistic.

 `invisibility`_ (`number`_)
     Direct access to the actor's invisibility effect attribute.

 `isCrittable`_ (`boolean`_)
+    Read-only.
 Friendly access to the actor's flag that controls if the actor can be critically hit.

 `isDead`_ (`boolean`_)
+    Read-only.
 True if the actor is dead.

 `isFlying`_ (`boolean`_)
     Direct access to the actor's current movement flags, showing if the actor is flying.